ioccc-src/winner/next/guidelines.md

     main;
 ```

-We do not like writable strings.
-That is, we don't want stuff like:
+We do **DISLIKE** writable strings.
+That is, we don't want stuff such as:

 ``` <!---c-->
     char *T = "So many primes, so little time!";